 Backup Maker is an easy-to-use, feature-rich backup solution.
 It has a good user interface and offers a setup wizard to step through the job creation process.
 The free version of Backup Maker offers all the features of the paid commercial version, including: a variety of backup methods including incremental and differential zip archives; filters to include or exclude certain file types, or files with a maximum file size; a powerful scheduler that also offers the choice to execute backup jobs at start up, shutdown, or upon insertion of a USB volume (if a job time is missed it can automatically be rescheduled); the ability to run before and after job tasks (e.g., mounting/dismounting a network drive, shutting down or rebooting the computer, sending an email report, or starting a subsequent backup job); backing up to any local, network, or online storage that supports FTP (SSL included) and built in support for burning files directly to CD/DVD; restore a whole backup or just a single file; and optional archive encryption to prevent foreign access to your backup.

 Backup Maker gets Gizmo’s Freeware’s top recommendation but it does have a couple of negatives.
 First, it tries to install crapware on install and then during use it has a popup nag screen that informs the user that the free version is for personal use only, and that the nag will be removed if you register it for commercial use.
 It also can’t back up open or locked files.
-Finally, and most importantly for me, it doesn’t seem to have an option to not backup zipped archives, thus it isn’t a good program choice to do a basic native file backup/sync which is what many like me want.
+Finally, and most importantly for me, it doesn’t seem to have an option to not backup zipped archives, thus it isn’t a good program choice to do a basic native file backup/sync.

 FBackup is a free, Windows-only backup program with a simple interface and a friendly wizard that guides you through the process of defining a backup job.
 You can choose to compress the backups and you can run the jobs manually or on a schedule.
-FBackup can easily back up sources from local drives (including USB connected drives) to destinations such as USB/Firewire connected devices or mapped network locations.
+FBackup can easily back up sources from local drives (including USB drives) to external devices or mapped network locations.
 For each backup job, you can define an action to execute before or after the backup.
 The software can also backup open/locked files.

 One area in which FBackup differentiates itself is the ability to use plugins for backing up or restoring specific program settings or other custom data (like browser settings, iTunes, game saves, email data, etc.).

-Leo Backup a backup and restore program for local and network drives.
-It also supports backups to Amazon S3, which differentiates it from other similar programs.
+Leo Backup is a Windows-only backup and restore program for local and network drives.
+It also supports backups to Amazon S3, which differentiates it from other similar programs (the paid versions support Google Drive and OneDrive).
 Leo Backup uses incremental backups and you can encrypt and compress your files as well as schedule the backups.
 You are always notified of the backup results by e-mail message.
-Moreover, you can receive the detailed log about the performed operation.
+Moreover, you can receive a detailed log about the performed operation.